Appeals and Projects

 Museum of Iron

-Enginuity is a National Centre for Design and Technology and also a STEMPOINT - a centre for supporting schools in science, technology, engineering and mathematics.
+Enginuity is a National Centre for Design and Technology and a fantastic resource for schools in teaching science, technology, engineering and mathematics.
 Its continued development completes our links with the history of the Gorge by demonstrating to our visitors of all ages how the innovation and imagination of the great entrepreneurs of the past is still alive with the technology driven advances and breakthroughs we experience today.

 Part of the centre's huge popularity is the number of interactive exhibits we have for our visitors to use.
 This means we must replace the displays regularly to keep the Museum stimulating for our visitors, stay ahead of the competition and also to keep up to date with developments in technology and engineering.

 Since 2009, as part of the Coalbrookdale 300 Project, we have been undertaking a programme of works to develop the Coalbrookdale site and through this we have already achieved a number of ambitious projects such as:

 - Reinterpretation of and improved access to the Old Furnace – the scheduled monument where Abraham Darby made his great technological breakthrough of successfully smelting iron using coke.

 - Redevelopment of the historic gardens of the Darby Houses – this important educational project restored the gardens at the front of the properties, greatly improving interpretation for visitors to the Houses and linking with the development work recently undertaken to the Coalbrookdale Arboretum at the rear of the Houses.

 - Restoration and conservation work to Carpenters’ Row - the historically important listed workers’ properties to the east of the Coalbrookdale site.

 - The historic cast-iron clock tower on top of the Museum of Iron has been beautifully restored and is now once again telling the correct time with its cast-iron bell striking on the hour after more than 20 years silence.